 Individual students may also raise money to attend the workshop by using SponsorMe, an online crowd-funding tool students can use to raise money from family, friends and other people they know.
 We’ve also got ideas to help students raise money.

-We will notify all applicants by phone, letter or email by June 10 about whether they have been awarded a scholarship.
-Students who do not receive a scholarship will be offered an opportunity to register at the discounted registration rate of $425.
+We will notify all applicants by phone, letter or email by June 15 about whether they have been awarded a scholarship.
+Late registration fees will be waived for all applicants who do not receive a scholarship.
 Questions?
 Contact us.

 How to Apply

-To apply for the Soffin, MPA Foundation, MIPA Video, Nardone, The Argus-Press or Dahlstrom scholarships, you must complete the following:
+To apply for any of our scholarships, you must complete the following:

-- A workshop registration form (so we can hold a seat for you) and the, health and policy forms.
+- A workshop registration form (so we can hold a seat for you) and the, health and permission forms.

 - Important: If completing the registration form online, to avoid paying the full registration fee or a higher deposit fee, choose Purchase Order/Request an Invoice as your payment method.

 - A refundable workshop registration deposit of $25 to hold your place in your preferred class.
+This replaces all other deposits or fees to hold your spot.
 Students/parents may request the deposit be waived for a documented financial need.;*

 - Mail deposit payable by check or money order to MIPA, 404 Wilson Road Room 305, East Lansing, MI 48824, or pay online via credit card at http://mipamsu.org/payment.